mezentsevs/converter-pdf-to-jpeg/README.md

 This is a converter pdf to jpeg, written in and for educational and demonstrational purposes.

+A backend service for converting pdf documents into jpeg images.
+It handles file upload, validation, and processing.
+The results are instantly displayed in an in-browser slider for preview, and are also provided as a downloadable archive containing all images and a portable slider for offline use.

 Based on tech stack:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML),
 - [PHP](https://www.php.net),